hyperbrowser/genomic-hyperbrowser/PROTO_README.md

 #### Adding result file browser
 Galaxy ProTo contains support for generating a HTML-based file browser to browse the result files from a job.
 The file browser is essentially a set of simple HTML pages, one per result directory.
 To create the file browser, one has two possibilities:

   i.
-Printing the file browser as the main output in the history:
+Printing the file browser start page as the main output in the history:
 ```python
 from proto.FileBrowser import generateHtmlFileBrowserForGalaxyFilesDir